Cord Cutting Guides, News, and Reviews

 Hulu + Live TV includes two different types of streaming content: Live TV channels and on-demand videos.

-The big deal here is the live TV, which is not included in Hulu’s cheaper subscription package.
+The big deal here is the option to stream live TV online, which is not included in Hulu’s cheaper subscription package.
 The “+ Live TV” part of Hulu + Live TV is a selection of more than 65 live TV channels.
 The Hulu + Live TV channel lineup is packed with channels that you might recognize from cable and satellite bundles.
 Entertainment networks like Cartoon Network, FX, and TBS are included.
 So are cable news channels like CNN and Fox News, as well as sports networks like ESPN and FS1.
 Hulu + Live TV also carries regional sports networks, which are available in the markets they serve — although the selection has thinned considerably now that Hulu + Live TV has dropped Sinclair’s Fox Sports RSNs following a recent carriage dispute.

 Hulu + Live TV let me watch much of this same content in an on-demand form.
 Like other live TV streaming services, Hulu + Live TV seems to take programs from recent TV broadcasts and make them available on an on-demand basis — albeit still in their edited-for-TV versions.